If you want a real tree this Christmas, get it early. Here’s why they may not last.

 Now those trees are fully grown, but there are fewer of them to go around, and there are more people looking to buy real trees.

+“It hasn’t hit us yet, but we’re a lot smaller than other growers,” Lutz said.
+“Our numbers should be solid, good Lord willing.”

+Charlie Westbrook, who operates the Cherry Place Farm in Rock Hill, said he sells a couple hundred Christmas trees each year.
+He said he buys his trees from a farm in North Carolina, and has a one-acre site where he sells them.
+Westbrook said he hasn’t noticed any change in demand.
+He also said he has heard of shortfalls in the industry.
+He said he has seen more farms getting out of the Christmas tree business in recent years.

-North Carolina is a major grower and exporter of Christmas trees, with the state Christmas Tree Association reporting about 1,300 growers in the state.
+The South Carolina Christmas Tree Association lists about 40 farms in the state.
+There are about 1,300 growers in North Carolina, according to the N.C.
+Christmas Tree Association.
 Only Oregon exports more trees each year, according to the National Christmas Tree Association.

 “Anytime you have a supply demand balance that changes in favor of the demand, people can get more (money) for them,” Hundley said.